Gucci Logo Meaning – History of Gucci Emblem

 No Gucci at the helm but a stunning recovery

-In 1984, Aldo was evicted from the management control of the company as his son Paolo sided with Maurizio – the son and legal heir of deceased Rodolfo Gucci.
+In 1984, Aldo was removed from the company’s management control when his son Paolo aligned himself with Maurizio, the son and legal heir of the late Rodolfo Gucci.

-The subsequent infighting and financial recklessness resulted in a negative net worth for the luxury brand in 1991.
-The deteriorating situation was enough to force Rodolfo to sell his 50% equity in the company in 1993 to external investor Investcorp – Bahrain’s private equity firm.
-Other family members had already sold their shares to Investcorp and the latest transaction meant there was no Gucci left at the helm of the storied luxury brand.
+The subsequent internal conflicts and financial mismanagement led to a situation where the luxury brand had a negative net worth by 1991.
+The worsening circumstances compelled Rodolfo to sell his 50% ownership stake in the company in 1993 to an external investor, Investcorp, which was a private equity firm based in Bahrain.
+Other family members had already sold their shares to Investcorp, and this latest transaction marked the absence of any Gucci family members at the helm of the renowned luxury brand.

-Quite ironically, the company behind the Gucci emblem has no Gucci as owner.
-Currently, the Gucci logo is part of the French luxury group Kering Group which also includes Yves Saint Laurent, Balenciaga, Alexander McQueen, Bottega Veneta, Boucheron and Brioni, and Pomellato.
+Ironically, the entity responsible for the Gucci brand no longer has any Gucci family members as owners.
+Currently, the Gucci logo is under the ownership of the French luxury conglomerate, Kering Group, which also encompasses other prestigious brands such as Yves Saint Laurent, Balenciaga, Alexander McQueen, Bottega Veneta, Boucheron, Brioni, and Pomellato.